What is Family Violence?

 bullying, or fear mongering

-Both forms of family violence have long-lasting emotional, psychological,
+Both forms of domestic violence have long-lasting emotional, psychological,

 and even physical ramifications.
 If you or a loved one have been the victim